cran/ecce/README.md

 # ecce <img src="man/figures/logo.png" align="right" alt="" width="120" />

 ecce offers some functions which translate English words into Chinese, or translate Chinese words into English.
-You can see ecce in action at
-<https://cxy.rbind.io/ecce/>: this is the output of ecce applied to the
-latest version of ecce.
-Learn more in `vignette("ecce")` or `?translate`.
+Learn more in `vignette("ecce")` or `help(package = "ecce")`.
+You can visit <https://cxy.rbind.io/ecce/> for the latest information.

 ## Installation